-Inflation-linked U.S. Treasury securities therefore have a potential cash flow mismatch to an investor, because investors must pay taxes on the inflation-indexed principal before the repayment of principal is received.
-It is possible that, particularly for high income tax bracket investors, inflation-linked U.S. Treasury securities would not generate enough cash in a given year to cover the tax liability they could create.
+Inflation-indexed U.S. Treasury securities therefore have a potential cash flow mismatch to an investor, because investors must pay taxes on the inflation-indexed principal before the repayment of principal is received.
+It is possible that, particularly for high income tax bracket investors, inflation-indexed U.S. Treasury securities would not generate enough cash in a given year to cover the tax liability they could create.
 This is similar to the current tax treatment for zero-coupon bonds and other discount securities.
-If inflation-linked U.S. Treasury securities are sold prior to maturity, capital losses or gains are realized in the same manner as traditional bonds.
+If inflation-indexed U.S. Treasury securities or gains are realized in the same manner as traditional bonds.

-Investors in a fund will receive dividends that represent both the interest payments and the principal adjustments of the inflation-linked securities held in the fund's portfolio.
-An investment in a fund may, therefore, be a means to avoid the cash flow mismatch associated with a direct investment in inflation-linked securities.
-For more information about taxes and their effect on you as an investor in the funds, see Taxes, page 52.
+The fund, however, distributes all income on a quarterly basis.
+Investors in the fund will receive dividends that represent both the interest payments and the principal adjustments of the inflation-indexed securities held in the fund's portfolio.
+An investment in the fund may, therefore, be a means to avoid the cash flow mismatch associated with a direct investment in inflation-indexed securities.
+For more information about taxes and their effect on you as an investor in the fund, see Taxes, page 42.